Mayur-The-Coder/Verdan-Voltaris/README.md

-Hellow there welcome to my GitHub profile,
+Hello there welcome to my GitHub profile,
 You can go to any public repository I have created for everyone to view, You can take any code from here and use it yourself but please do read the repository's README.md